 What You Are Saying With Your Valentine’s Flower Choices

 It’s that wonderful time of year when people start to freak out about what to get their love for Valentine’s Day.
 Flowers are the simplest and easiest romantic gesture.
 No one has ever gone wrong with flowers, right?
-Well, it turns out that you can say the wrong thing with the flowers your are choosing.
-Before you spend a fortune on those 12 long stemmed red roses, make sure that you are giving the right message.
+Well, it turns out that you can say the wrong thing with the flowers you are choosing.
+Before you spend a small fortune on those long-stemmed red roses, make sure that you are giving the right message.

 Pink is the color of appreciation and saying “Thank You!”